Flórián Albert Jr.

-Flórián Albert Jr. (born 12 December 1967) is a Hungarian former professional footballer who played as a midfielder.
+Flórián Albert Jr. (born 12 December 1967) is a Hungarian football coach and former player.

-Career
+Playing career

 The son of Ballon d'Or-winning footballer Flórián Albert Sr., Albert played professional club football in Hungary, Israel, and France for Ferencváros, Maccabi Petah Tikva, Red Star and BKV Előre SC.
 He also earned six caps for Hungary between 1993 and 1996.

+Coaching career

+After working at Tököl and as operational director of Puskás Akadémia, he became manager of Budaörs.
+After two seasons he left the club and went to Soroksár, before becoming the manager of BKV Előre, leaving the club after the 2022–23 season.